ccbruce0812/nikko-vlm-webui/readme.md

 bash scripts/02-system-config.sh
 ```

-Configures CSI camera (IMX219 CAM0), enables MAXN Super Mode (25W) with
-jetson_clocks, and applies kernel memory tuning (swappiness, cache pressure,
+Configures CSI camera, enables MAXN Super Mode (25W), disables dynamic clock, and applies memory tuning (swappiness, cache pressure,
 CMA compaction).

-**You need to restart the Jetson to apply the new CSI configuration**
+**⚠️ You need to restart the Jetson to apply the new settings**

 > 📄 Script: `scripts/02-system-config.sh`

 ### 7. Install Basic Packages

-**The GUI has been disabled.
-You can continue by login from a remote machine or work with xterm on the screen**
+**⚠️ The GUI has been disabled.
+You can continue by login from a remote machine or work with `xterm` on the screen**

 ```bash
 bash scripts/03-install-deps.sh